 May 24, 2026

-Cheverly's housing stock is one of its great assets -- solid construction, generous lots, and real architectural bones.
-But homes of this era come with systems and materials that behave differently than modern construction.
-Knowing what you have is the first step to managing it well.
-This guide covers the most common older-home quirks specific to Cheverly, what to watch for, and when to call a professional.
+Cheverly homes are well-built with great bones.
+But homes from this era have systems and materials that work differently than newer houses.
+Knowing what you have is the first step.
+This guide covers the most common issues in Cheverly homes, what to look for, and when to call a pro.

 TL;DR

-Cheverly homes are well-built and worth maintaining -- but homes of this era come with systems that behave differently than modern construction.
-The most important habits: know what you have before you renovate (test for asbestos and lead before any demo), get your sewer scoped if it hasn't been done, check your basement drainage every spring, and call PG County DPIE before any exterior project to confirm permit requirements.
-None of this is alarming if you're prepared.
-Most of it is manageable with the right contractor and a little advance planning.
+Cheverly homes are solid and worth taking care of -- but they come with older systems that need attention.
+The key habits: test for asbestos and lead before any demo work, get your sewer scoped if you never have, check your basement drainage every spring, and call PG County DPIE before any interior or exterior project to find out if you need a permit.
+None of this is scary if you know what to expect.
+Most of it is easy to manage with the right contractor.

 Watch Insurance Issue Permit Required to Replace

-Cheverly homes built before the late 1940s may still have original knob-and-tube (K&T) wiring -- an older system that uses individual hot and neutral wires separated by ceramic knobs and tubes rather than a grounded cable.
-It was the standard of its day and installed correctly, but it has two problems in 2025: age and modern load.
+A few Cheverly homes built before the late 1940s may still have knob-and-tube (K&T) wiring.
+This older system uses individual wires held apart by ceramic knobs and tubes instead of a grounded cable.
+It was fine when it was installed -- but it has two problems today: it's old, and it wasn't built for how much power we use now.

-K&T was designed for a world with far fewer appliances.
-Today's kitchens, HVAC systems, and home offices draw significantly more current than K&T circuits were rated for.
-Overloading is the primary risk.
-The wiring itself isn't inherently dangerous -- but insulation deteriorates over decades, and well-meaning previous owners sometimes added insulation directly over K&T runs (a serious fire hazard) or spliced in modern wire improperly.
+K&T was designed for a time when homes had very few appliances.
+Today's kitchens, HVAC systems, and home offices use far more power than K&T was rated for.
+That's the main risk.
+The wiring itself isn't always dangerous -- but the insulation breaks down over time.
+Some previous owners also blew insulation directly over K&T wires (a fire hazard) or added modern wiring in unsafe ways.

 • Check your attic and basement for ceramic knobs with single wires running between them